Pixlox/Pixlox/README.md

 ## Hey! :D

 Hey, I'm Pixlox.
 I'm currently interested in and learning C# and a bit of Java.
 I am a minor, and that's all I want to disclose.
-I do not make many repositories, unless I want it to be public, because most of my stuff is only meant for specific purposes that I want to automate, use, etc. I am a huge fan of open source though!
+I do not make many repositories, unless I want it to be public, because most of my stuff is only meant for very weird specific purposes that I want to automate, use, etc..

 ## Anyway...